influxdata/docs-v2/content/influxdb/v2.0/query-data/flux/custom-functions/_index.md

 30
 ```

-## Functions that use piped-forward data
+## Use piped-forward data in a custom function
 Most Flux functions process piped-forward data.
 To process piped-forward data, one of the function
 parameters must capture the input tables using the `<-` pipe-receive expression.